-- a) the accounting and also receive required by the regulations considerable the Classica.
-Acc 1994 to be tight by the Endowment Fund bare been properly tight to accordance with these regulations. - b) anabing two cases to our automate to cause us to betieve that the funds we contribute according to the Endoweren.
-Fund
+- a) the accounting and other records required by the regulations enacted under the Charities Act 1994 to be kept by the Endowment Fund have been properly kept in accordance with these regulations. - b) nothing has come to our attention to cause us to believe that the funds were not used in accordance with the objects of the Endowment Fund.